exercism/website-copy/tracks/python/exercises/grains/mentoring.md

 def square(number):
     """Return the number of grains on a given square number.

-    :param number int: Square number on which we want to calculate the amount of grains.
+    :param number: int - square number on which we want to calculate the amount of grains.
-    :return int: Amount of grains present on the give square number(number).
+    :return: int - amount of grains present on the give square number(number).
     """
     if number < 1 or number > 64:
         raise ValueError("square must be between 1 and 64")